 - Internship training directors must ensure that all people involved in recruiting or selecting interns understand and adhere to these policies.

-- Directors of doctoral programs with students participating in the APPIC Match must ensure that their students understand and adhere to these policies.
+- Directors of Clinical Training of academic programs with students participating in the APPIC Match and/or Post-Match Vacancy Service must ensure that their students understand and adhere to these policies.

-- Violations of APPIC Match Policies or Match Agreements by applicants or programs may result in sanctions by APPIC (e.g., being barred from future Matches) or legal action by other Match participants.
+- Violations of Match Agreements and/or APPIC Policies, including the APPIC Match Policies, by applicants or programs may result in sanctions by APPIC (e.g., being barred from future Matches) or legal action by other Match participants.
 In addition, violations by applicants may result in disciplinary action by the applicants' doctoral and/or internship programs.

 All participants in the APPIC Match and Post-Match Vacancy Service must meet eligibility requirements and abide by the published Schedule of Dates as shown at natmatch.com/psychint.